 But their social value sometimes goes beyond these economic, material benefits distributed to individuals as a result of their entrepreneurship and business leadership.
 By producing and delivering particular products, they have changed the ease with which individuals throughout the society can make connections and find common cause with one another.
 They have changed our health status and life expectancy.
 They have broadly distributed knowledge about the world, and rolled back the sea of ignorance.
 They have made it possible for us to see our loved ones as well as communicate with them over the internet.
 And they have made melons and oranges available to us 12 months a year.
 (Ok, they did also take all the taste out of tomatoes, but you can’t have everything!)
 And these effects on the quality of individual and collective life could, in principle, be captured and evaluated if one wanted to look beyond the revenues earned by a company through sales of products and services to see the full, non-monetized, measure of the individual and social value produced by the firm.

 So, if there is a difference between business entrepreneurs and leaders on one hand, and social entrepreneurs and social change makers on the other, it does not lie in the fact that one produces effects on individual material well being, and the other produces effects on both economic well being and social relationships that accumulate to an overall collective experience in society.
-Both kinds of social change agents will produce effects on material welfare as well as social relations, and both will produce effects at the individual and social level.
+Both business entrepreneurs and social change agents will produce effects on material welfare as well as social relations, and both will produce effects at the individual and social level.
 The difference lies primarily in their pre-occupation with these different kinds of social effects, and their relationship to financial transactions – i.e. money.

-The Different Social Purposes, Sources of Energy, and Individual Comments of Social Entrepreneurs and Social Change Makers
+The Different Social Purposes, Sources of Energy, and Individual Characteristics of Social Entrepreneurs and Social Change Makers

 The important difference between private entrepreneurs and visionary business leaders on one hand, and social entrepreneurs and social change makers on the other lies in four key characteristics:

-1) the degree to which they remain interested and concerned about the full individual and social consequences of their actions as they register in the quality of individual and collective life, and interested in pursuing these even when they do not generate a revenue stream from sales;
+1) the degree to which they remain interested and concerned about the full individual and social consequences of their actions as they register in the quality of individual and collective life, even when they do not generate a revenue stream from sales;

 2) a willingness to use non-financial measures to capture the size and character of the socially valued effects that are produced as well as the financial measures in accounting for the social value they are creating;